grommet/hpe-design-system-starter/README.md

 ### JavaScript

 JavaScript is the programming language that will add interactivity to your elements on your website.
 There is a ton of tutorials online that will go further in detail about the fundamentals with JavaScript.
 I would also recommend looking into the [ES6 features](https://www.w3schools.com/js/js_es6.asp).

+### What is React

+React is an open source JavaScript library.
+Grommet, which is explained more in the next chapter, is built using React.
+While having past experience with React is not necessary to developing with the HPE Design System, gaining some familiarity with the library will make the learning curve easier.
+If React is new to you, we would recommend taking a look at some of the [React documentation](https://reactjs.org/docs/getting-started.html).